nnnextra/StardewControllers-CustomisationPlus/README.md

-# Star Control - Smaller Screens / More Minimal
+# Star Control for Stardew Valley - Smaller Screens / More Minimal

 This is a fork of focustense/StardewControllers with UI scaling adjustments to make the radial menus smaller and less intrusive, particularly on smaller screens such as the Steam Deck.
 On larger screens, the menus retain a more minimal appearance.